Updated: Mar 5

 This topic has the potential for "going dark" fairly quickly.
 Although I will be considering some negative aspects of power's misuse, my intention is to elevate our attention to how we live our lives.
 Ideally, what we say and do in our lives should enliven us, enliven those with whom we interact, and enliven the world around us.
 In order to do that, we need to be aware of what, how, and why we are doing what we are doing.

 The more one misuses one’s power with another, and the other accepts it, the more that abuse appears.
 This can happen in the workplace, in a marriage, between “friends,” between teacher and student, between the police and the people they serve, between businesses and their clients, etc. Abuses of power can be quite small and subtle such that they go unrecognized.
 Every time they occur unchecked, however, the future of that relationship is being shaped and reinforced with the one being abused becoming increasingly weaker (at least in that area, which may become generalized).
-As time passes, and the relationship becomes more complex as well as legally and financially intertwined, the more difficult it becomes for the abused party to reclaim rightful respect from the other.
-Such “sunk costs” keep bad relationships together for years…or forever.
+As time passes, and the relationship becomes more complex as well as potentially legally and financially intertwined, the more difficult it becomes for the abused party to reclaim rightful respect from the other.
+Such “sunk costs” keep bad relationships together for years…or entire lives.
 One must be willing to assert oneself moment-to-moment in order to keep misuses of power in check.
 There are times, however, where being assertive could be dangerous.

 When the application of power goes unchallenged, the power user is reinforced and is more likely to use it again in that situation as well as expanding to other areas.
 We all have the opportunity use power in our daily social lives rather than empathy, kindness, thoughtfulness, deference, etc. Since these small misuses (abuses) of power are common behaviors used by many in almost any situation, they go unnoticed.
+They are invisible as part of the culture.
+It's "how we do things around here."

 Any time that we say unkind, negative, or thoughtless judgmental things to someone, we are using (abusing) our power.
 Every time we make those commands or say those unkind, negative, or thoughtless judgmental things, and the other person complies or accepts them, we are reinforced and are likely to use them again, and even perhaps more often and with more force.
 The other person, on the other hand, is likely to acquiesce in the future and become less assertive and more unhappy.